 2. Visit Millennium Park

 Located in the heart of the city, Millennium Park is a must-experience in Chicago.
-The park itself is a state-of-the-art collection of architecture, landscape design and art including hundreds of free concerts, tours and family activities (there is something free to do every day!)
-The crown jewel of Millennium Park is the famous “Bean,” a single stainless-steel object 66 feet long, 33 feet high and 42 feet wide designed to reflect the cityscape (pictured above).
+The park itself is a state-of-the-art collection of architecture, landscape design and art including hundreds of free concerts, tours and family activities (there is something free to do every day!).
+The crown jewel of Millennium Park is the famous “Bean,” a single stainless-steel object 66 feet long, 33 feet high and 42 feet wide designed to reflect the cityscape (pictured below).
 It was designed by Anish Kapoor and has become a cherished treasure in the city.

 3. Take in the many museums